reda-jaifar/reda-jaifar.github.io/_posts/2020-05-22-from-small-team-to-large-one.markdown

  some practices to continue delivering added value feature continuously.

 ## Single Point of Knowledge
-As our team begin to grow and having many members than needed in an agile mode, I observed in the lake of coordination, close collaboration and effective communication, a new single points of knowledge get their place in our organization as some people with or without attention monopolize and hold in their corner some specific knowledge or expertise which impacts the pace of productivity, innovation and rotation.
+As our team begin to grow and having many members than needed in an agile model, I observed in the lake of coordination, close collaboration, and effective communication, new single points of knowledge taking  place in our organization as some people with or without attention monopolize and hold in their corner some specific knowledge or expertise which impacts the pace of productivity, innovation, and rotation.
-   Contrarely to the case of a small team where the knowledge and responsibilities are well shared and all members
+   Contrarily to the case of a small team where the knowledge and responsibilities are well shared and all members
-    have almost the same level of knowledge about the project which avoid the 'indispensable member' obstacle and lead to a transparent and rapid rotation and delivery.
+    have almost the same level of knowledge about the project which avoids the 'indispensable member' obstacle and lead to transparent and rapid rotation and delivery.